 Should the government implement a financial bailout, unprecedented in its size, to protect the economy?

-If you agree, pass this item or your personal viewpoint along to your representatives in Washington and your friends.
+If you agree, pass your viewpoint or this item along to your representatives in Washington D.C. and your friends.